hani-q/alien-invasion/README.md

 2. X-world is in an alternate dimension (and biologically similar to Earth.)
 3. X-world is ruled by an obnoxius Dictator.
 He for some reason destoryed and recreated all the cities on X World and renamed this world the "X-Grid"
 4. The populace in X-world (X-wolrdlings still dont prefer to call it X-Grid) all use flying as means of transportation.
 Only Cyclists are allowed to use roads.
-5. All cities have only 4 roads (in cardinal directions) leading in and out of each city.
+5. All cities have can have up to 4 roads (in cardinal directions) leading in and out of each city.
 6. Alien species is called "Zentradi".
 They came to X-world by means of flying.
 After interacting with Earths atmosphere they can only crawl on Asphalt
 7. Zentardi have become Feral after interacting with the X-world's atmosphere and wanty to kill each other off.
 When one Zentradi dies he unleases a nucealear blast that can wipe out an entire city and any other Zentradi
 8. X-worldlings dont offer any resitance to the Zentradi invasion